Bascom Lamar Lunsford: Appalachian music

 Lunsford gave lectures and performances while dressed in a starched white shirt and black bow tie.
-This formal dress was part of his campaign against the stereotyping of “hillbillies”.
+This formal dress was part of his campaign against the stereotyping of "hillbillies".

 In 1922 Frank C. Brown, a song collector, recorded 32 items on wax cylinders from Bascom.
-In 1928, Lunsford recorded "Jesse James" and "I Wish I Was a Mole In the Ground" for the Brunswick record label.
-Harry Smith included "Mole" on his Anthology of American Folk Music in 1952.
+In 1928, Lunsford recorded "Jesse James" and "I Wish I Was a Mole in the Ground" for the Brunswick record label.
+Harry Smith included "I Wish I Was a Mole in the Ground" on his Anthology of American Folk Music in 1952.
 Smith's anthology also includes Lunsford's performance of the gospel song "Dry Bones", recorded in 1928.